Builder-roberts/Synthetik_Python_Mod/README.md

 ### I just need names for the items section for 2.7.1, then i'll add colors to the weapons and items.
 (Still to do 8/2/22)
 ### Changing to Class-based coding structure for easier readability and modification
 ### Changing Newspawns from Text-based entry to Slider-based entry
+### Save for the mod itself so you don't have to keep copying and pasting things into the new spawn menu